Flash2over/RPM-Screen/README.md

 ### Misc

 I put some images in the schematics folder with an programming device for the Arduino Mini Pro.
-You can also just take the Arduino Nano which has a USB Port for programming.
+You can also just take the Arduino Nano which has a USB Port for programming.(AR